tlfjar/rancher-projects/Install-Rancher-Server.md

 7. Leave everything else alone; and
 8. Click "Next."

 This will bring you to another screen with an area that has the command you need to run on the nodes.
-Make sure to check all of the server role boxes, and then [do this.](https://github.com/tlfjar/rancher-projects/blob/master/Install-Rancher-Agent.md)
+Make sure to check all of the server role boxes, and then copy what is in the box below it.
+Paste that into the Rancher Agents' command prompts, hit enter, and watch as they attach to the server.
+Hit "next" on the server page, and congratulations, you have a cluster!